Video

 Editing Video in accesible mode

-• Add an alternative text and a long description if it is relevant for the Video cover image.
+• Add an Alt text and a long description if it is relevant to your cover image in the Video.

-• Add a transcription when required.
-This text must be descriptive and you can make them more useful by formatting it and adding captions, for example.
-See further information from WCAG here.
+• Add a transcript where appropriate.
+This text should be descriptive and you can make it more useful with formatting and adding captions, for example.
+You can learn more about this according to WCAG here.

 Continue reading Types of elements